 In v11 the goal is to have a BETA version of LEAP running on the Domino platform.
-It is currently available in sandbox on the HCL website.
-LEAP is a web-based form builder with workflow capabilities that is already being used by several organizations to build apps.
-It works well with Domino, and the aim is to integrate it along with its runtime directly into Domino, so the applications built in it are Domino NSFs and run directly on the Domino platform, eliminating Websphere completely.
+It is currently available in the sandbox on the HCL website.
+LEAP is a web-based form builder with workflow capabilities that are already being used by several organizations to build apps.
+It works well with Domino, and the aim is to integrate it along with its runtime directly into Domino, so the applications built-in it are Domino NSFs and run directly on the Domino platform, eliminating Websphere completely.
 In the coming months, there will be a separate webinar to showcase it.

 In the future, Domino apps will be able to run natively on all mobile devices, including iPhones and Androids.
 The plan is to also have it run in a mobile browser as well.
 The specifics of timelines for this will be coming up in the future as well.

 The iPhone, ChromeOS, and Android tablet will be available with v11.

 There will be some additional enhancements this quarter, with the Domino App-Dev pack.
 V11 will see some NotesJSON library improvements to allow to better handle JSON documents, as well as some extensions to LotusScript.
 You will be able to include GPS-based services into your mobile apps.

 You will also be able to create indexes on columns and views without using Designer, as a DDL statement, as well as adding Full Text search and wildcard support in DQL.

 There will be another webinar on Sametime soon.
 The Safelinx (formerly known as IMC or Mobile Connect) release as a product is very close which will be available shortly, which is great for providing VPN or reverse proxy information.